bwunder/anonym/README.md

 and see this [SQLPad module source file](https://github.com/rickbergfalk/sqlpad/blob/master/server/lib/config/configItems.js) for details on all SQLPad settings.

-mssqlconf is exposed in an option of the CLI's <b>settings</b> command
+Container ENV vars & mssqlconf are exposed through the CLI <b>settings</b> command.

 ### Run the CLI